 Parenting styles and codes of behavior, as well as the digital world have led to a society in social isolation lacking in touch and sensory experiences.
 New political trends augment this feeling of insecurity in troubled times.
-Various studies confirm that people need the sense of touch for their physical and mental health, stability and self-confidence.
+Various studies confirm the importance of touch for people´s physical and mental health, stability and self-confidence.

 The holistic use of touch leads to a life in balance and stability, thereby supporting long-term health and satisfaction.

 Ayurveda is essentially a holistic system of health care, covering all aspects of life, the environment, body and mind, emotions as well as our awareness.
 Thus, Ayurveda exceeds the purely physical touch.
 Touch is used in a targeted manner in Ayurvedic health care, in diagnostics and therapy, in the partner discipline yoga, in the conscious use of the senses in nutrition and mindful awareness of the whole environment.

 A lack of physical affection on behalf of elderly and single people leads to feelings of loneliness, estrangement, helplessness as well as physical and mental problems.
 Self-mindfulness is missing.
 The digital world has taken over priority status before human encounters.

 Body and mind need to function, but both are, due to a lack of time and stress at work, sorely neglected.
 In the worst case, repressed emotions and problems in the past can be the reason for avoiding physical contact.
 Times of insecurity and unknown political developments are the main current cause of additional anxieties.

 During the last 10 years many studies have confirmed, that the human being needs physical contact for its physical and mental health.
 It was proved, amongst other things that touch: